godaddy/gasket/packages/gasket-plugin-otel/README.md

 npm i @gasket/plugin-otel
 ```

-Add the [instrumentation](./generator/instrumentation.js) file to the root of your application.
+Copy the [instrumentation](./generator/instrumentation.js) file content to a new file root of your application.

 Configure OTel environment variables in your `.env` file: